Community Batteries

 The community battery project seeks to:

-- through sharing locally generated renewable energy, help the community play its part in addressing inequity of access to distributed energy resources.
+• through sharing locally generated renewable energy, help the community play its part in addressing inequity of access to consumer energy resources.

 Project facts